danvanderboom/service-fabric-cluster-templates/7-VM-Windows-3-NodeTypes-Secure-NSG/README.md

 This template assumes that you already have certificates uploaded to your keyvault.
 If you want to create a new certificate run the **New-ServiceFabricClusterCertificate.ps1** file in this sample.
 That script will output the values necessary for deployment via the parameters file.

 You can download the .PFX from the keyvault from the portal
-- Got to the keyvalut resource
+- Go to the keyvault resource
-- navigate to the secrets tab and download the .pfx
+- Navigate to the secrets tab and download the .pfx

 ![DownloadCert]